print page

 A1

-For placement to primary schools, our staff at the Regional Education Offices will make placement arrangement based on the district of residence of the applicants and vacancies of schools.
+EDB provides school placement support services for all children aged 6 to 15 who are eligible to enrol in public sector schools.
+Parents may approach the nearby Regional Education Offices of EDB to seek placement assistance.
+For placement to primary schools, our staff at the Regional Education Offices of EDB will make placement arrangement based on the district of residence of the applicants and vacancies of schools.
 For placement to secondary schools, certain flexibility can be exercised and "cross-district" arrangement will be considered.
-Our staff at the Regional Education Offices will make placement arrangement in accordance with the residential district of the applicants and the availability of school places as far as possible.
+Our staff at the Regional Education Offices of EDB will make placement arrangement in accordance with the residential district of the applicants and the availability of school places as far as possible.

 Footnote:

-1 Proof of residential address that the Regional Education Offices accept includes, but not limited to, stamped tenancy agreement, demand note for rates, public housing tenancy agreement or water/ electricity / town gas / residential telephone bills.
+1. Proof of residential address that the Regional Education Offices of EDB accept includes, but not limited to, stamped tenancy agreement, demand note for rates, public housing tenancy agreement or water / electricity / town gas / residential telephone bills.
 The proof of residential address should bear the name of the parent / guardian, the issuing date and the name of issuing organisation.
-If parents / guardians cannot provide the above acceptable proof of residential address, the Education Bureau may request parents / guardians to make sworn declaration at the respective Regional Education Offices or provide supplementary documents as further proof of the child’s residential address.
+If parents / guardians cannot provide the above acceptable proof of residential address, EDB may request parents / guardians to make sworn declaration at the respective Regional Education Offices or provide supplementary documents as further proof of the child’s residential address.

 TOP